loc-conformance/linebench/README.md

 | counter b | 420 ms ± 24 | 1.56x ± 0.14 | 2.90 s | 2.60 s | 13.10 | 85.7M | 63,700 | 36,000,000 |
 | counter c | 564 ms ± 28 | 2.09x ± 0.19 | 3.30 s | 4.47 s | 13.78 | 63.8M | 63,700 | 36,000,000 |

-The shape of the answer over a tree the size of the Linux kernel, with the names left out and the numbers rounded: no run of ours is published here, and the ones worth reading are the ones each counter publishes in its own repository.
+The shape of the answer over a tree the size of the Linux kernel, names left out and numbers rounded.
+The runs worth reading are the ones each counter publishes in its own repository.

 The counters are data, one `counters/<name>.toml` each, and linebench never builds one: it fetches the release, hashes it, and writes the hash into the record.
 Today it knows cloc,